 - Snorkel.
 Tingloy is within the vicinity of Verde Passage which is one of the richest marine biodiversity spots in the world.
 Some of these wonderful creatures come closer to the shore.
 But remember, please respect wildlife.
 Don’t feed them.
 Don’t touch them.
 Don’t kill them.

 - Go island hopping.
 On the beach you’ll find a small store.
 Next to it is a space where boatmen stay.
-They take passengers on an island-hopping tour which make a stop at other beaches like Oscar Beach and even as far as Sombrero Island.
+They take passengers on an island-hopping tour which make a stop at other spots like Oscar Beach, Tawil Point, Sepoc Point, lagoon, and Sombrero Island.
 They use a small boat that can accommodate up to 3 passengers.
 Standard rate: P1500.

 - Trek to Mag-asawang Bato, a rock formation that stands atop a nearby hill.
 Beginners can definitely do this.
 Takes around 2 hours to complete.